Testability of Reverse Causality Without Exogenous Variation: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

-We investigate finite sample performance of our heteroskedasticity robust reverse causality classifier with Monte Carlo experiments.
+We investigate finite sample performance of our heteroskedasticity robust reverse causality test and its use in the causal discovery context with Monte Carlo experiments.
 The results are based on 500 Monte Carlo replications in each experiment and the sample size is varied with $ n \in \{250,500,1000\}$.

 We simulate data for the following model:

 and

 where $ \phi $ denotes the standard normal probability density function, $\text{sgn}(\cdot)$ is the sign function, and $q,\rho, c_{\rho,q}$ are constants which vary in the experiments below.
 The dependent variable is generated by